SAI990323/TALLRec/README.md

+**Wrongly delete the line in evaluate.py by mistake, now it has been updated**

 We introduce a novel framework (TALLRec) that enables the efficient and effective adaptation of LLMs to recommendation tasks.

 ## Main results